oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 This specification recommends that the mechanisms available in MQTT v5.0 be given preference for implementing enhanced authentication of OpenC2 endpoints.

-OpenC2 messaging over unsecured MQTT SHOULD be restricted to non-operational testing purposes.
+OpenC2 messaging over unsecured MQTT connections SHOULD be restricted to non-operational testing purposes.

 ---